 Raj Janardhanan, MD, MRCP, FACC, FASE

 Raj Janardhanan, MD, MRCP, FACC, FASE, joined University of Arizona’s Department of Medicine as an Associate Professor of Medicine and Medical Imaging.
-He is the Director of Non-Invasive Cardiac Imaging at the University of Arizona Medical Center South Campus.
-He is a member of the Sarver Heart Center as well as the Co-Director of Non-Invasive Cardiac Imaging at the University Campus.
+He is the Director of Non-Invasive Cardiac Imaging at the Banner- University Medical Center South Campus.
+He is a member of the Sarver Heart Center as well as the Co-Director of Non-Invasive Cardiac Imaging at the Tucson Campus.

 After undergraduate medical training in India, he had extensive clinical and research training in the United Kingdom in Non-Invasive Cardiology with Dr Roxy Senior and Avijit Lahiri.
 After completion of the Membership of the Royal College of Physicians (MRCP) diploma, he chose to move to the US in 2004 when he was offered the position of Clinical Project Director of the Echocore lab at the Brigham and Womens’ Hospital, Harvard University to work with the renowned Dr Marc Pfeffer and Scott Solomon.